 Now James is a healthy, thriving young man who can “run like the wind.”
 He loves lifting weights, running, rowing, swimming and fishing.
 He also loves reading and gaming.
 “He is very funny,” said his mom; “he makes us laugh out loud every day.”

 James’s language skills won him a scholarship to the Balkans, where he lived for seven months.
 In August 2021, James will depart for a year in Germany.
+The global demand for multilingual speakers should open up plenty of exciting opportunities for him.

 “I feel like the luckiest mother in the world,” Rosemary reflected.
 “Every day, I am grateful beyond measure.”